-BRAZIL - AIRCRAFT (ARTICLE 21.5 II)1 (DS46)
+BRAZIL - AIRCRAFT (ARTICLE 21.5 - CANADA II)1 (DS46)

-PARTIES AGREEMENTS TIMELINE OF THE DISPUTE Complainant Canada Referred to the Original Panel 16 February 2001 ASCM Arts.
-1, 3 and Annex I Circulation of Panel Report 26 July 2001 Respondent Brazil Circulation of AB Report NA DIAZII Adoption 23 August 2001
+PARTIES AGREEMENT TIMELINE OF THE DISPUTE Complainant ant Canada Referred to the Original Panel 16 February 2001 ' ASCM Arts.
+1, 3 and Annex I Circulation of Panel Report 26 July 2001 Respondent Des-il Circulation of AB Report NA Brazil Adoption 23 August 2001

-Following authorization by the DSB of countermeasures to be imposed by Canada against Brazil, Brazil announced that it had revised the interest rate equalization component of PROEX, its export financing programme related to the sale of regional aircraft, and had, thereby, eliminated the prohibited export subsidy found to be in violation of the ASCM by the original Panel, under its new PROEX III scheme.
+• Following authorization by the DSB of countermeasures to be imposed by Canada against Brazil, Brazil announced that it had revised the interest rate equalization component of PROEX, its export financing programme related to the sale of regional aircraft, and had, thereby, eliminated the prohibited export subsidy found to be in violation of the ASCM by the original Panel, under its new PROEX III scheme.